-The question of when is best to travel to Tanzania does not have a definitive answer, because different people want different things from their time in this breathtaking East African country.
-Some are hoping for optimum game viewing in the world-renowned reserves of the Northern Circuit, while others simply want good weather for a relaxing break at the beach.
-Weather is also a key factor in being able to summit Mount Kilimanjaro or Mount Meru; while many visitors want to be in the right place at the right time to witness the annual Great Migration.
+The best time to visit Tanzania is during late June through October, when the country is at its dryest.
+Of course, different people want different things from their time in this breathtaking East African country, which can make other seasons optimal as well.
+Some are hoping for optimum game viewing in the world-renowned reserves of the Northern Circuit, while others want good weather for a relaxing break at the beach.
+Weather is also a critical factor in being able to summit Mount Kilimanjaro or Mount Meru; while many visitors want to be in the right place at the right time to witness the annual Great Migration.

 Weather is probably the most important thing to consider when planning your trip.
-Evidently, it's difficult to apply universal rules to a country as large and geographically diverse as Tanzania; but there are basic weather patterns that give a general idea of what you can expect at any given time of year.
-Tanzania has two rainy seasons - a long one that usually occurs between March and May; and a shorter one that takes place in November and December.
-The most pleasant time of year is the long dry season (June to October), when the weather is generally clear and sunny.
+It's challenging to apply universal rules to a country as large and geographically diverse as Tanzania, but there are basic weather patterns that give a general idea of what you can expect at any given time of year.
+Tanzania has two rainy seasons—a long one that usually occurs between March and May and a shorter one that takes place in November and December.
+The most pleasant time of year is the long dry season (June to October) when the weather is generally clear and sunny.

 Temperatures vary greatly depending on elevation, but in the reserves and on the coast, the weather is usually warm even in winter.